daizutabi/mkapi/docs/usage/page.md

 └─ module2.py
 ```

-There are three ways to collect modules:
+There are three effective ways to collect modules:

 === "package.*"

-    - Modules under a `package` directory are collected.
+    - Collects all modules under the `package` directory.
     - The `nav` section is extended *vertically*.

     Example: